close

 All local councils and municipalities in Solothurn, with the exception of Bucheggberg, also celebrate the occasion with a holiday.
 In Aargau, it is only a holiday in Laufenberg, Muri and in the Hellikon, Mumpf, Obermumpf, Schupfart, Stein and Wegstetten districts of Rheinfelden.
 It is also a day off in a limited number of areas of Graubünden.

 However, it’s important to note that workers in Switzerland are not given a day off in lieu should a public holiday fall on a weekend.
-While this won’t affect the occasion in 2023 - as the event falls on a Friday - in 2024 December 8 is on a Sunday.
+Sadly, in 2024 December 8 falls on a Sunday.

 What do people do during the Feast of the Immaculate Conception?